lukemcmack/hollywood5/README.md

 <h3>Target Metrics</h3>
 <b>Average probability of the actual winner</b>
 How strongly the model “believes” in the true winner, even if it doesn't place it first.
-This reflects whether the model is reasonably calibrated or just totally missing the signal.
-If the winner always gets 0.20 probability out of 5 films, that’s weak; if it often gets 0.60+, it’s much better.
+This reflects whether the model is reasonably calibrated or receiving weak signals.
+If the winner always gets 0.10 probability out of 10 films, that’s weak; if it often gets 0.60+, that is better.

 <b>Winner correctly predicted (top-ranked)</b>
-Whether the model actually picks the correct film as the most likely winner—our main goal from a practical standpoint.
-Even if a model assigns high probability to the right movie, it’s a fail if another film edges it out every time.
+Whether the model actually picks the correct film as the most likely winner; our main goal from a practical standpoint.
+Even if a model assigns high probability to the right movie, it will not get chosen as the predicted winner if another film edges it out every time.

 <b>Why these over ROC/AUC?</b>
 ROC curves and AUC are useful for binary classification problems across many thresholds, however in this context they are not as effective:
 - The competition is within each year’s nominee pool, not across all films globally.
-- ROC/AUC assume a global positive vs. negative class structure, but we are predicting a winner among multiple nominees in a single year—a mutually exclusive choice.
+- ROC/AUC assume a global positive vs. negative class structure, but we are predicting a winner among multiple nominees in a single year which is a mutually exclusive choice.
-- Even strong ROC scores wouldn't guarantee you pick the actual winner in a given year; it might just mean we consistently rank winners slightly higher overall.
+- Even strong ROC scores wouldn't guarantee we pick the actual winner in a given year; it might just mean we consistently rank winners slightly higher overall.

 Thus, our metrics are tailored to finding confidence in and predicting the correct winner accross years.